 As part of the strategy for the Imbo Licence, we have delineated the 1.67 Moz @ 2.5 g/t, NI 43-101 inferred gold resource estimate for the Adumbi prospect and our strategy now is to; explore for strike and depth extensions and incorporate other highly prospective exploration targets into a much larger inferred resource estimate.

 Additionally we will:

-- delineate drill targets within the exploration Licences held by KGL-ERW SPRL.
+- delineate drill targets within the exploration Licences held by KGL-ERW SARL.

 Our long term objective is to become a major gold producer in the northeast DRC.